chandraSekhar-alti/playwright_python/READMI.md

-# Playwright Python Tests for MyInfo Page and Home Page Sidebar Validation
+# Playwright Python Tests for MyInfo Page, Home Page Sidebar, and Client Center Page Validation

-This repository contains Playwright tests implemented in Python for filling out and submitting the MyInfo page on a website and validating the functionality of the sidebar on the home page.
+This repository contains Playwright tests implemented in Python for various functionalities on a website.
+The tests cover filling out and submitting the MyInfo page, validating the sidebar functionality on the home page, and testing the client center page.

 ## Test Files